ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideMacOS.md

 # Step 2 - Logging into the FASTdesk Portal

-Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL
+Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL:
+"www.fastdesk.co.uk"

 [FASTdesk URL](https://www.fastdesk.co.uk "FASTdesk Landing Page")